 We knew from the prior assessment of the property that the exterior wood cladding, as well as windows, would require a lot of attention due to their run-down condition.
 So after sanding down surfaces (many to bare wood) any rotten sections and bad sills were repaired with Accoya wood and resinous fillers prior to window lamination with our unique method.
 These woods are ideally suited to historic window repair work with their durability, resistance to mould and 50-year above-ground guarantee.

 Following the above preparation and repair work, all nails on the exterior woodwork were painstakingly primed so as to ensure no rusting or staining after finishing paint is applied.
-The property is then thoroughly protected with sheeting to ensure work areas are contained and there is no spray over of paint.
-After this our high quality American imported paint is applied in coats via a sprayer.
-With our spray method, we ensure solid and even paint application leaving a high quality and durable finish.
+The property is then thoroughly protected with sheeting to ensure there is no spray over of paint on surrounding surfaces.
+After this, we paint stayed all the windows and cladding.

 After ten days of work on-site, we pull off the job having given this old and tired building a new lease of life.
 The owners are left happy with their beautiful building restored to its former glory.